flowolf/yessssms/README.md

 ![all provider logos](https://gitlab.com/flowolf/yessssms/raw/master/logo/all.png "supported providers")

+Use your website login and password.

-use the `--mvno` flag to set your provider, or define the used URLs in the config file.
+use the `--mvno` flag to set your provider, or define it in the config file.

 This module is not suitable for batch SMS sending.
 Each send() call logs in and out of your provider's website.